PCB Announces Departure Of Shafiq Ahmed - UrduPoint

 PCB Announces Departure Of Shafiq Ahmed

-The Pakistan Cricket Board today announced the departure of former Test cricketer and General Manager – Domestic Cricket Operations, Mr Shafiq Ahmed
+Pakistan Cricket Board Tuesday announced the departure of former Test cricketer and General Manager Domestic Cricket Operations, Shafiq Ahmed

-Lahore (UrduPoint / Pakistan Point News - 25th Jun, 2019) The Pakistan Cricket Board today announced the departure of former Test cricketer and General Manager – Domestic Cricket Operations, Mr Shafiq Ahmed.

 Shafiq, 70, played six Tests and three ODIs from 1974 to 1980 before joining the PCB in April 2007.

-“We thank him for his hard work and efforts, and wish him well in his future endeavours.”
+"We thank him for his hard work and efforts, and wish him well in his future endeavours," he said.

 Shafiq Ahmed said: "This is an end to what has been an exciting and amazing innings with the PCB.